 As you can see in the article above, her answers were long and personal, and this was highly rewarding after spending so long carefully constructing questions which delved into Jess’s personal life and the struggles her and her sister went through.
 The answers are largely long due to the fact that during the phone call I made sure to slowly ask the questions to make as much sense as possible, as well as allow her to talk for long periods of time even when she stopped for long pauses.
 As I learned when leading the interview workshop and presentation, it is useful to allow silences to pass as this will often result in the interviewee saying something new or finally catching their train of thought.
 It was largely down to me sticking to this principle that I managed to get such open and rich answers from Jess, and I can reflect upon my presentation and all I learned about interviews then as an effective exercise in me successfully carrying out this interview.
 From a practical stand-point, I managed to get over the issue of retrieving the information (Jess’s responses) by recording the phone call using a recording device I owned (with her consent).
 This was another important part of the process as it was important to accurately get her answers across into the piece without any mistakes.

 As you may notice, as well as the personal questions I poised in relation to Jess’s film, I also made a conscious decision to ask larger questions about the communities of Manchester in relation to the attacks and how this looked two years on.
 These were ultimately devised in my research stage, as I looked back at various articles written at the time of the attacks to come up with larger contextual questions.
-A BBC News piece, titled Manchester attack: the community that rushed to help.
+A BBC News piece, titled Manchester attack: the community that rushed to help (Link below).

 It contains stories of individuals in the community who had gone out the way to help during and after the attack took place, like the various taxi drivers who were quick to offer people lifts for free, away from the area of the attack.
 This piece was incredibly helpful to me, as it reminded me to focus on the communities that come together during these type of events to help people, and thus this inspired my questions such as my final question in which I asked Jess to reflect upon the attitudes and values celebrated in her film and whether she could translate these values into how she viewed Manchester as a community today, and fortunately she responded well to my line of thinking giving insightful and interesting answers.